MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/better-wp-security/readme.txt

 8. Automated vulnerability patching with Patchstack (Pro)

 == Changelog ==

+= 9.1.0 =
+* New: Add support for creating custom firewall rules.
+* Enhancement: Add support for configuring firewall settings from the Firewall page.
+* Bug Fix: The firewall page would appear empty when geolocation could not retrieve a country code.

 = 9.0.3 =
 * Bug Fix: Remove an extra folder containing duplicate plugin files